AliiRad/SpringC-Automation/SpringBootAutomation/document/Naming.md

        private Person person;

 -----------------------
-#.we define cascade type and fetch type like this:
+#.We define cascade type and fetch type like this:

      @OneToOne(cascade = CascadeType.ALL , fetch = FetchType.LAZY)

 -----------------------

-#.we use mappedBy when we have two-way one-to-many relation , like this :
+#.We use mappedBy when we have two-way one-to-many relation , like this :

        @OneToMany(cascade = CascadeType.ALL , fetch = FetchType.LAZY, mappedBy = "person")